Dani placed a finger to her lips and pulled her hand away from Sandy’s mouth.

 The moving truck bounced as it rolled over the gate track.
 He watched, almost helplessly as Dani drove the truck into the street and made a sloppy three-point turn.

-She should have just backed it in, he thought to himself.
+She should have just backed it in.

-He watched the Danielle back into the lot and caught her grim expression and she gunned the gas just enough to get the truck onto the curb in front of the building.
+He watched Danielle back into the lot and caught her grim expression and she gunned the gas just enough to get the truck onto the curb in front of the building.
 For a moment his breath was caught up in his throat as it looked like the truck might tip over, but it did not.
 With the truck safely in proximity, Bob turned his attention to the corner where the rotters had disappeared.
 Sure enough, the sounds of the gate and truck had lured them back.
-Two of them stumbled from around the corner as Dani continued to reverse the truck.
+The two stumbled from around the corner as Dani continued to reverse the truck.

-“Danielle, hurry the fuck up.”
+“Danielle, hurry the fuck up!”